chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N) Time and O(1) Space optimization

-- We can modify input array directy
+- We can modify input array directly

 ---